-Takedowns are a huge part of wresting.
+Takedowns are a huge part of wrestling.
 It scores points during competitions, and it can even win you a match if it’s executed perfectly.
 There are thousands of different takedowns used in the sport of wrestling, and it will take you a while to master them all.

 Wrestling is a sport that tests your strength, endurance, intelligence, and quickness as you engage in a physical chess match with your opponent.
 You must use moves and countermoves as you and your opponent battle in a constant struggle for the upper hand.
 As a beginner, you need to master the basic moves and techniques so that you can unleash them on your opponent and defend against these moves when they are used against you.